graniticio/granitic/doc/ref/adm-instance.md

 29/Oct/2019:11:01:08 Z INFO  [grncInit] Instance ID: myid
 ```

+## Generating an instance ID

+If you set the flag ```-u``` when starting your application, Granitic will generate a V4 UUID and use that as an instance
+ID.

 ## Accessing the ID from your components

 If your component implements [instance.Receiver](https://godoc.org/github.com/graniticio/granitic/instance#Receiver)